-Drift happens when the actual state of your cluster differs from the desired state in Git.
+Drift is the moment the real state of your cluster stops matching the desired state in Git.

 flowchart LR